RootwireLtd/OpenDocs/docs/sysadmin-guides/reference-architecture/active-directory-organisational-unit-examples.md

 ## Representative Corporate OU Hierarchy

-Below is an example of an OU heirarchy for a Corporate domain.
+Below is an example of an OU hierarchy for a Corporate domain.
 This doesn't necessarily follow the direct examples elsewhere in the document, but serves as a reference pattern for a well structured pattern for you to adapt to your own needs

 ```null title="AD OU Hierarchy"